paulvmking/Wanderers-Way/README.md

 ### Common features on all pages

-The site features a responsive navigation bar stuck **on top** for easy navigation to the different pages.The logo on the **top left** will provide a one click link to the **Home** page this is inlcluded on every page.The navigation bar is also linked to the other page **Contact Us** to allow easy access to any information the user may require,this is contained within a drop down menu for mobile devices.
+The site features a responsive navigation bar stuck **on top** for easy navigation to the different pages.The logo on the **top left** will provide a one click link to the **Home** page this is included on every page.The navigation bar is also linked to the other page **Contact Us** to allow easy access to any information the user may require,this is contained within a drop down menu for mobile devices.
 A **Register Now** button is located on the homepage to allow sign up easily and instantly this is done by way of a **modal form**.
 Has a footer containing social media links to **Facebook**, **Instagram**, **Twitter**, **Youtube**.
 Has a Covid-19 **alert** on each page to warn users that certain destinations may not be available.
 The **images**, **fonts** and **colors** were also continued page to page